Japie Mulder

-Jacobus Cornelius 'Japie' Mulder (born 18 October 1969), is a former South African rugby union player who played for South Africa between 1994 and 2001.
+Jacobus Cornelius "Japie" Mulder (born 18 October 1969), is a former South African rugby union player who played for South Africa between 1994 and 2001.

-He is now an employee of the telecommunications infrastructure company, Dark Fibre Africa (Pty) Ltd.
+He is now an employee of the telecommunications infrastructure company, Dark Fibre Africa (Pty) Ltd. In 2007 he pleaded guilty to the indecent assault and attempted rape of a South African schoolgirl who was the daughter of a close friend.

 On 29 December 2009, Mulder and his wife and children were hijacked in the East Rand.
 Mulder was forced into the boot in the car, while his hijackers stole money from his bank account.